-- Appropriate resourcing to deliver on government priorities. - Assessing talent to ensure opportunities for employees are identified and the organization has solid development plans in place for all. - Identifying approaches to filling vacancies through a variety of channels looking internally to resource first.

-- Growing and developing talent through enriched on the job training, extensive leadership, and development mentoring, coaching and formal course offerings. - Knowledge management and knowledge transfer within the organization.
+- Appropriate resourcing to deliver on government priorities. - Assessing talent to ensure opportunities for employees are identified and the organization has solid succession plans in place. - Identifying approaches to filling vacancies through a variety of channels looking internally to resource first. - Growing and developing talent internally through enriched on the job training, extensive leadership, and development mentoring, coaching and formal course offerings. - Knowledge management and knowledge transfer within the organization.

 In addition to workforce planning, IO regularly reviews market data to assess its ability to attract, recruit and retain talent.
 IO is also striving to maintain a responsible and balanced approach to compensation, recognizing the need as a government agency to maintain strict fiscal responsibility within the competitive labour market in which IO competes.
-IO's compensation philosophy drives its objective to attract and retain talent with the skills and experience required to effectively deliver on IO's mandate and priorities.
-IO's approach includes benchmarking cash compensation and benefits against the public sector organizations from which it recruits and is consistent with relevant legislation.
+IO's compensation philosophy drives our objective to attract and retain talent with the skills and experience required to effectively deliver on IO's mandate and priorities.
+IO's approach includes benchmarking cash compensation and benefits against the public sector organizations from which we recruit and is consistent with relevant legislation.

-IO's total staff complement was 764 (as of December 31, 2022), with the demographic composition of its staff as follows:
+IO's total staff complement was 677 (as of December 31, 2021), with the demographic composition of our staff as follows:

-- 50% females and 50% males
+- 49% females and 51% males

 - average employee age of 41 years

-- average employee tenure of 4.9 years
+- average employee tenure of 5.2 years

-IO is working to ensure that its talent is reflective of Ontario's diversity.
-IO continues to build a more diverse workforce representative of the communities in which IO works.
+IO is working to ensure that our talent is reflective of Ontario's diversity.
+IO continues to build a more diverse workforce representative of the communities in which we work.

-Being a champion of equity, diversity, inclusion, and innovation is the cornerstone of commitments that IO makes to its people, its relationships, and its work.
-It speaks to the quality of that work.
-It speaks to the relationships that are built and the tone IO promotes in those relationships, with government, ministry clients, its partners, and its contractors.
+Being a champion of equity, diversity, inclusion, and innovation is the cornerstone of commitments that we make to our people, our relationships, and our work.
+It speaks to the quality of our work.
+It speaks to the relationships we build and the tone we promote in those relationships, with government, ministry clients, our partners, and our contractors.

-IO continues to drive toward even greater equity, diversity, and inclusion to build the most innovative team possible.
-Within the context of its broad approach to diversity and inclusion, IO also committed to the increased representation of women across all levels of the agency.
+We continue to drive toward even greater equity, diversity, and inclusion to build the most innovative team possible.
+Within the context of our broad approach to diversity and inclusion, we are also committed to the increased representation of women across all levels of IO.

 IO developed and introduced its first Equity, Diversity and Inclusion (EDI) Strategy, launched a comprehensive demographic survey to fully understand the barriers and successes of belonging, and introduced nine (9) employee resources groups intended to support the EDI strategy, create a sense of belonging and establish safe spaces for employees.
-IO also reviewed its Talent Acquisition process to ensure alignment with the EDI strategy and increase the attraction and retention of diverse talent.
+IO also reviewed its Talent Acquisition process to ensure alignment with the EDI strategy, and increase the attraction and retention of diverse talent.

-IO has updated its Code of Conduct to better reflect the EDI behaviors and attitudes required for each employee to be successful within IO.
-In addition, IO's procurement process was updated to ensure its partners EDI strategies align to those of IO and the province of Ontario.
+We have updated the Code of Conduct to better reflect the EDI behaviours and attitudes required for each employee to be successful within IO.
+In addition, we updated our procurement process to ensure our partners EDI strategies align to those of IO and the province of Ontario.

-By enhancing its team's diversity and fostering an inclusive workspace, IO expects to bring even more innovation to the globally recognized work it does on behalf of Ontarians.
+By enhancing our team's diversity and fostering an inclusive workspace, we expect to bring even more innovation to the globally recognized work we do on behalf of Ontarians.

-IO recognizes the inherent dignity and equality of all persons and is committed to conducting procurements in a manner which provides recognition, opportunity, and safety for all.
+IO recognizes the inherent dignity and equality of all persons and is committed to conducting procurements in a manner which provides recognition, opportunity, and safety for equity-deserving groups.
 IO will not tolerate any form of systemic or other racism or discrimination in its procurement practices or those of its bidding vendors.
 IO's ongoing commitment to anti-racism and discrimination-free practices shall be codified in each phase of IO procurements and in each contract issued by IO.